bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 (hunt with the in the form of cheese or watch mice destroy your wall) and then start the process all over.

 As you start out, the first thing you'll have to do is get the first wall upgrade.
-It'll cost you 50 meteorite pieces, which will go directly in your 50HP wall.
+It'll cost you 50 meteorite pieces, which will go directly in your 50HP wall (meaning you won't have to repair it first).
 Then, gather some more meteorite pieces to craft a batch of Crescent/Moon to start off your first Night run.
-You don't need much (go with 20, why not) for the first run, as you'll retreat as soon as you've gathered 1 Howlite to get the first Balista upgrade (this will significantly boost the awful catchrate you get on the first run).
+You don't need much (go with 20, why not) for the first run, as you'll retreat as soon as you've gathered 1 Howlite to get the first Ballista upgrade (this will significantly boost the awful catchrate you get on the first run).

 > Sounds grindy.
 How do I speed this up?
 >